NASA-Planetary-Science/sbpy/docs/sbpy/dynamics.rst

    >>> t = Time("2023-12-08")
    >>> comet = State(r, v, t)

-Next, initialize the syndyne object:
+Next, initialize the syn-generator object.
+Here, we request dust with :math:`\beta` values from 0 to 1, generated over a 100-day period:

 .. doctest-requires:: scipy